mashalumairniazi/Rotkho-Painting/README.md

-# Project 2.1: Rothko Painting - CSS Art
+# Project 2.1: Rothko Painting - Responsive Web Design (FCC)

 ##### This repository contains the completed code for Project 2.1, demonstrating how to recreate an abstract painting in the style of Mark Rothko using HTML and CSS.